The Best Alternative to Bill.com Payroll Services

 Your production company is based in Los Angeles, but you’re shooting in Georgia, and your actors are based in Texas and SAG-AFTRA.
 How exactly do the taxes on that work on that?

-While Bill.com is a great way to quickly collect invoices and send out money, it doesn’t take into account the regulations your production has to follow to be compliant with Uncle Sam and various guilds.
+While Bill.com is a great way to quickly collect invoices and send out money, it doesn’t take into account the regulations your production has to follow to be compliant with the federal government, state authorities, and various guilds.

 Wrapbook calculates employer taxes automatically, so you know exactly when and what to withhold when your film crew joins your production.